gabrieldejesus/vaporwave/readme.md

 <br />

 <div align="center"><strong>Vaporwave Effect</strong></div>
-<div align="center">An application that demonstrates an effect of the aesthetic created by Vaporwave the microgenre of electronic music.</div>
+<div align="center">An application that demonstrates an effect of the aesthetic created by Vaporwave<br/>the microgenre of electronic music.</div>

 <br />